 This focus will unlock leverage opportunities across the entire customer lifecycle.
-This will increase their capacity so they can serve more clients.
+In addition, this will increase their capacity so they can serve more clients.

 That allows the agency to grow revenue without hiring more team members.
-Clients actually receive more value than before while the agency profit margins continue to grow.
+As a result, clients actually receive more value than before while the agency profit margins continue to grow.
 That is a win-win-win scenario.

 You Achieve Greater Impact

 Agency owners are some of the most gracious and kindhearted people out there.
-They sincerely want to have deep impact on their client's businesses and create a thriving culture that their team can call home.
+They sincerely want to deeply impact their client’s businesses and create a thriving culture that their team can call home.

-But the natural limits of the broken agency business model holds them back.
+But the natural limits of the broken agency business model hold them back.

-Instead of the freedom to invest into their team and guide their clients, they're sucked back into delivery to put out client fires and talk frustrated team members off of the ledge.
+Instead of the freedom to invest in their team and guide their clients, they’re sucked back into delivery to put out client fires and talk frustrated team members off of the ledge.

-When you're paid for what you know, you can deeply serve clients and create a great place to work for your team.
+You can deeply serve clients and create a great place to work for your team when you’re paid for what you know.
 This is deeply satisfying for agency owners.